-You can manage and pay off your Apple Card online — here's how
+Don't have your phone?
+Manage your Apple Card from the web!

 How to manage your Apple Card online

-Sometimes you may want to use more than one bank account (i.e. a personal or work account, or even a joint one with your significant other) to pay off your debt.
-Or maybe you want to do something like set up scheduled payments (autopay), so that you never miss a payment and don't accrue interest charges.
+Sometimes you may want to use more than one bank account (i.e., a personal or work account, or even a joint one with your significant other) to pay off your debt.
+Or maybe you want to set up scheduled payments (autopay) so that you never miss a payment and don't accrue interest charges.
 All of this can be done by managing your Apple Card settings.

 - Go to https://card.apple.com in your web browser.